Subscribe to updates

 Programme Update

-The report recommended that the Board note the progress with launching engagement events and receive regular updates on feedback from these sessions and early co-design activities.
+The report recommended that the Board note the progress with launching engagement events and receive regular reports on feedback from these sessions and early co-design activities.

-The programme's prospectus anticipates a transition towards community-led delivery models by year three, with the council assisting the Board in identifying areas for delegation to community groups.
-Capacity funding has been received to support extensive community engagement through various methods, including events, youth clubs, schools, and on-street engagement, aiming to include those who may not typically participate in formal decision-making processes.
-A Community and Economic Development Lead Officer has been recruited to support the Board.
+The programme's prospectus anticipates a transition towards community-led delivery models by year three, mirroring the approach of the Phase 1 Spennymoor Board.
+The council would assist the Board in identifying areas for delegation to community groups and identifying suitable groups for specific projects.
+Capacity funding had been received to support broad community engagement through various methods, including events, youth clubs, schools, and on-street engagement, with a focus on reaching those who might not typically participate in formal meetings.
+A Community and Economic Development Lead Officer for Peterlee East had been recruited to support the Board.
+Feedback mechanisms were to be embedded to ensure community involvement and accountability.

-The Pride in Place Programme has identified broad intervention themes that the Board can consider for delivery, including:
+The Pride in Place Programme has identified several intervention themes that the Board could consider for delivery, offering flexibility to meet community needs.
+These themes include:

 - Regeneration, high streets, and heritage